-"You know, the silver one, when I left for college?
+"You know, the silver one, the charm I gave you when I left for college?
 Do you still have it, mom?" he asked.

-"Yes, I have it," she said, as she curled her hand around it dangling from a silver chain around her neck.
+"Yes, I have it," she said, as she curled her hand around it dangling from the shoelace around her neck.

-"I'm teaching my little Jenna about the dragon in the story, and she just loves it.
+"I'm teaching my little girl about the dragon in the story, and she just loves it.
 I told her it was our story, yours and mine, and now it could be hers too.
-I'm sure the old book is long gone, but I thought if you still had that old dragon and if you don't wear it much, she would love to have it." he said.
+I'm sure the old book is long gone, but I thought if you still had that old dragon charm and if you don't wear it much, she think she would love to have it." he said.